 Academic Employees who intend to submit a promotion application for any given round and who do not possess the required academic qualification, are strongly encouraged to submit an application for Equivalent Standing as early as possible in order to allow sufficient time for assessment.

-To submit an application for Equivalent Standing, an Academic Employee must outline the case for equivalency in the prescribed format (maximum of five pages), and submit the application in writing to the Executive Director (Human Resources).
+To submit an application for Equivalent Standing, an Academic Employee must outline the case for equivalency in the prescribed format (maximum of five pages), and submit the application in writing to the Chief People Officer.

 It is the responsibility of the Academic Employee to provide verifiable sources of relevant evidence to substantiate their case for equivalency.

-The Executive Director (Human Resources) will convene an Equivalent Standing Committee (Committee) to assess an application for Equivalent Standing and provide a recommendation to the Vice-Chancellor.
-Human Resources will provide secretariat support for the Committee.
+The Chief People Officer will convene an Equivalent Standing Committee (Committee) to assess an application for Equivalent Standing and provide a recommendation to the Vice-Chancellor.
+The People Portfolio will provide secretariat support for the Committee.

 The Equivalent Standing Committee will comprise: